NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8securityauth.md

 ### 📦 1.1 Bootstrap Configuration

-`com.nicordesigns.site.config.Bootstrap` configures Our **servlet contexts and filters**, including:
+`com.nicordesigns.site.config.Bootstrap` configures our **servlet contexts and filters**, including:

 * **Authentication Filter**:
   Ensures protected URLs (like `/registration`, `/chat`, `/session`) are accessible only by authenticated users.